NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 defined in [@!RFC1982].
 Otherwise, catalog consumers might not notice updates to the catalog zone's contents.

-There is no requirement to be able to query the catalog zone via recursive nameservers.
-However, at least one NS RR is still required so that catalog zone is a syntactically correct DNS zone.
+Although catalog zones are not intended to be queried via recursive resolution (see (#security)), at least one NS RR is still required so that catalog zone is a syntactically correct DNS zone.
 A single NS RR with a NSDNAME field containing the absolute name "invalid." is RECOMMENDED [@!RFC2606;@!RFC6761].

 ## Member Zones {#listofmemberzones}